 We currently have \$150 million in aggregate principal amount of our senior notes outstanding, which bear interest at a rate of $\frac{3}{7}$ /4% per annum and mature on January 15, 2012.
-We plan to use the proceeds from this offering together with our increased term loan facility to redeem our senior notes.
-Promptly following the consummation of this offering, we intend to deliver a notice of redemption in accordance with the terms of the indenture governing our senior notes and deposit with the trustee of our senior notes a total of approximately \$ million, comprised of the principal amount, together with the accrued and unpaid interest thereon and the associated redemption premium.
+We will use the proceeds from this offering together with our increased term loan facility to redeem our senior notes.
+Promptly following the consummation of this offering, we intend to deliver a notice of redemption in accordance with the terms of the indenture governing our senior notes and deposit with the trustee of our senior notes a total of approximately \$157.6 million, comprised of the principal amount, together with the accrued and unpaid interest thereon and the associated redemption premium.
 Upon redemption of the senior notes, the indenture governing our senior notes will cease to be of any further force or effect.
 We anticipate that our senior notes will be redeemed 30 days following the consummation of this offering.
 We also intend to amend our existing credit facilities concurrent with the consummation of this offering to permit this redemption of our senior notes.

-The redemption of our senior notes with the proceeds of this offering and our increased term loan facility will result in a net reduction of long term debt of approximately \$ per year, which amount will be offset in part by approximately \$ per year of interest on additional indebtedness we will incur as a result of the increase in our term loan facility in connection with the redemption of our senior notes.
+The redemption of our senior notes with the proceeds of this offering and our increased term loan facility will result in a net reduction of long term debt of approximately \$110 million.
+Further, we estimate that our interest expense will be reduced by approximately \$11.6 million per year, which amount will be offset in part by approximately \$6 million per year of additional interest, subject to fluctuation of the underlying base rate or eurodollar rate, as applicable, due to the increased interest rate on our existing term loan facility, the \$40 million increase in our term loan facility in connection with the redemption of our senior notes and amortization of deferred financing fees.